accelazh/ceph-allinone/README.md

 ./config-all.sh
 ```

-Like `purge-all.sh`, `config-all.sh' won't touch git download source code, make & make install generated library files and executable files.
+Like `purge-all.sh`, `config-all.sh` won't touch git download source code, make & make install generated library files and executable files.
 It is the configuration and data files of ceph services are re-installed.
 Usually it is them that should be re-installed.

 If you have modified ceph code, of course before `config.sh` you need to make and make install.

 Limitations
 ---------------------------------------

 Thess scripts have only been tested on Ubuntu Server 12.04.

 All scripts are assumed Linux platform independent except `inst-ceph-dep.ubuntu.sh`.
 This script apt-get install all the dependencies to build ceph.
 You may need to write another version for your platform.